L-Ayim/Deformer-Dawn-of-Deformation/README.md

 The terrain is now generated on the client using Simplex noise so no tile server or baking step is required.
 Simply start the web and WebSocket servers with `npm start` and connect.

+### Gameplay

+- Press the shoot button again to recall your boomerang early if it's already flying.